 The My Extensions area is divided into several subsections.

-But let’s see the sections in detail.
+Now, to get a better understanding, let’s see the sections in detail.

 The apps section gives you an overview of all apps added to your store.